AAU-CNT/efficient-ris-aided-urllc/README.md

 Code implementing the algorithm and the benchmark of the paper "Efficient URLLC with a Reconfigurable Intelligent Surface and Imperfect Device Tracking"

-The paper can be found here:
+The paper is submitted to ICC 2023.
+A preprint version can be found here:

 The main results are obtainable by running
 ```